LyonSyonII/hunt-rs/README.md

 Hunt is a (highly-opinionated) simplified Find command made with Rust.
 It searches a file/folder by name on the entire drive.

-If the --first flag is set, the order on which the file will be searched is [current_dir, home_dir, root].
+If the --first flag is set, the order in which the file will be searched is [current_dir, home_dir, root].
 If you're already in one of these directories, "current_dir" will be skipped.

 ## Usage